 GCSE English Literature: An Inspector Calls

-An Inspector Calls: Overview An Inspector Calls is a play written by J.B.
-Priestley in 1945, which explores complex social and political themes through the lens...
+Overview of An Inspector Calls An Inspector Calls is a play written by J.B.
+Priestley in 1945, which explores themes of social responsibility, class, and morali...

 Social and Political Themes